 Figure 20.
 N-i-p solar cells device configuration (a).
-Normalized average PCE evolution for the batches of solar cells with different perovskite photoactive lyers (b).
+Normalized average PCE evolution for the batches of solar cells with different perovskite photoactive lyers.

 The obtained data correlates well with the chronoamperometry measurements from Figure 16.
-And inorganic perovskite CsPbI2Br devices demonstrated the fastest degradation among all materials, despite their favorable chemical structure.
-The poor performance of this material during first tests in lateral devices here was supported by the low thickness of the photoactive film, which is unfortunately around 200 nm for CsPbI2Br because of its processing method, while for other materials thickness is around 400 nm.
+And contrary to what was expected from AFM data, inorganic perovskite CsPbI2Br devices demonstrated the fastest degradation among all materials, despite their favorable chemical structure.
+The reason behind such behavior is the thickness of the photoactive film, which is around 200 nm for CsPbI2Br because of processing method, while for other materials thickness is around 400 nm.
 Thickness influences the voltage density per 1 nm in the biasing process, so it is obvious that thin film devices will surely degrade faster.

 Fortunately, thickness of all hybrid materials films was around 400 nm and thus we are able to compare them.
-And on top of the rating we can see two materials with the best AFM profiles $Cs{0.12}FA{0.8}PbI{2.92}$ and $Rb{0.1}Cs{0.15}FA{0.75}PbI_3$.
+And on top of the rating we can see two materials with the best AFM profiles $Cs{0.12}FA{0.8}PbI{2.92}$ and $Rb{0.1}Cs{0.15}FA{0.75}PbI_3$ .
 Unfortunately, their analog $Cs{0.15}FA{0.85}PbI_3$ was not able to demonstrate significant stability.
-But it can be noted that absence of MA^+ , presence of inorganic cations like Cs^+ or Rb^+ does significantly improves stability of the device and material itself.
-Also, the excess of PbI_2 in the chemical composition also appeals to have positive effect on device stability, as it probably shifts the equilibrium of the reaction towards the original components.
+But it can be noted that absence of MA+, presence of inorganic cations like $Cs^+$ or $Rb^+$ does significantly improves stability of the device and material itself.
+Also, excess of $PbI_2$ in the chemical structure also appeals to have positive effect on device stability, as it probably shifts the equilibrium of the reaction towards the original components.